Service Wali Bahu: Production and casting

 The show is produced by Raakesh Paswan, under his own Village Boy Productions.
 The show feature actors Abhishek Rawat and Kratika Sengar in lead roles.
 Actor Abhishek Rawat is playing the role of Dev, a jobless person, And actress Kratika Sengar is playing the role of Payal, a civil engineer.
-The show also feature actors in pivotal roles; Bhojpuri actress Akshara Singh, who is playing Payal's sister-in-law, Gulkand, And actor Vineet Kumar Chaudhary is playing Ayodhya, Gulkand's husband, And actors Atul Srivastava and Pratichee Mishra is playing Dev's parents Jogeshwar and Santoshi Prasad, And Ramakanth Daayama and Meena Mir is playing Payals' parents Bhubneshwar and Indu Rai.

 The show was promoted in Delhi on 20 February 2015.